brandonmcclure/docker/myAnsible/readme.md

+# myAnsible
+This directory has playbooks and other files that I am using to explore using ansible pull mode

 # Install SSH key
 Ideally you bake the key into the os image/ie the os is imutable and password ssh auth is disabled.
 If not, from windows wsl: